JeffersonLab/INDRA_Stream_Test/README.md

 #### Debugging

 For low level testing the client has a "verbose" option which turns on debug prints.
 This is particularly useful when sending a small number of relatively small buffers since the buffer contents are printed in hexadecimal format.
 With the same option used at the receiving end manual data quality checks can be made.
+Each instance of -v on the command line increments the debug level.

 The command line options are summarized here: